 Trains, Planes, and Automobiles…

 Many students use bicycles in lieu of a vehicle.
-It is strongly advised that your student not only register their bike with the University Police but also that they familiarize themselves with the bicycle rules.
+It is strongly advised that your students not only register their bikes with the University Police but also that they familiarize themselves with the bicycle rules.
 FAU police recommend students bring and use bike locks to secure their bikes at the designated parking racks.
 Bicycle rules and registration can be found here.

 GMG Transport is another bus line that offers transportation throughout the state of Florida.
 Some of their buses include complimentary wi-fi but they are more of an economical alternative to Red Coach.

 And, of course, Greyhound is an option too.
 They are not our parent’s bus service having upgraded their buses; more than 85% of their buses are either brand new or recently refurbished inside and out.
 Features onboard include free Wi-Fi, extra legroom and power outlets.

 There will be plenty of times when your student will be driving to or from school.
 Should they have any type of car problems while driving in Florida (broken down, flat tire), they should call Road Rangers at *347 and they will come to assist them for free.
 When driving back after a long holiday weekend (Thanksgiving, Winter break, Spring Break), there is typically a lot of traffic and a normal drive is often extended by hours.
 Some students will leave a few days prior to avoid this traffic and parents, while you hate to see them go, it is far more comforting to know that they are not going to be on the road all day stuck in traffic.